bryantjandra/LampLuxe/README.md

 ## lampluxe

 This project is a responsive website showcasing a modern collection of lamps.
-It was built for the purpose of mastering various CSS concepts including Flexbox, media queries, and responsive design.
+It was built for the purpose of mastering various CSS concepts, primarily Flebox, media queries, and responsive design.
 The website features a hero section, an image gallery with text overlays, a testimonials section, and a modal popup for detailed image viewing.

 ### Key Features: